Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Typically, the xylitol poisoning signs include weakness, seizures, and vomiting.
 Dogs generally vomit within 30 minutes of xylitol ingestion.
 Nevertheless, the full impact of signs may take around 12 to 24 hours to show in your dog.

 Xylitol stimulates insulin release and drops a dog’s blood sugar rapidly.
-This lead to a loss of coordination and weakness.
+This leads to a loss of coordination and weakness.
 Left untreated, ingestion of xylitol can be life-threatening for your dog.

 So, it is clear that the consumption of xylitol does not support your pup’s system and causes harm only.
-Thus, make sure you never offer anything to your dog that contains xylitol.
-And if your dog ate xylitol somehow, you should treat the dog’s xylitol poisoning immediately.
+Thus, ensure you never offer your dog anything that contains xylitol.
+Moreover, if your dog ate xylitol somehow, you should treat the dog’s xylitol poisoning immediately.

 Potential Hazards Associated With Xylitol For Dogs